Executive Director Position Open

 A hodgepodge of different light fixtures supplemented the natural light from windows and a skylight, but didn’t provide the quality of light needed for examining old documents, maps and other resources within the archives.
 Thinking long range, a donor provided funds for installing the wiring needed for new light fixtures prior to filling the attic with insulation.

-We are now ready to complete the project by adding the new light fixtures!
-Estimated at $2,500 for this final stage, the project will include 12 pendant fixtures which will hang several feet below the ceiling and feature 150-watt bulbs, assuring researchers will have adequate light.
+We have completed the project by adding the new light fixtures!
+Estimated at $2,500 for this final stage, the project includes 12 pendant fixtures which hang several feet below the ceiling and feature 150-watt bulbs, assuring researchers have adequate light.

 To support this project, please mark your check “lighting project” and mail to or drop off at the museum.
 To donate with debit or credit card, visit our website which features a donation button—just list “lighting” under the special instructions section.
 Please call or email if you have questions!
 And thank you for your support!

 On-line Exhibit — A Living History: the Azteca Club and the Azteca Dancers